GETTING AROUND - Local Transportation

 Yak attack: Unlike many other states, Virginia has not outlawed dialing while driving— unless you're under 18 or a school bus driver.
 However...

-No texting: Since 2009 texting while driving became illegal.
+No texting: Since 2009 texting while driving has been illegal.

 Walk this way: Pedestrians at intersections— even lollygagging UVA students— always have the right-of-way.